 The RE:LEAF Tree and Woodland Awards recognise committed individuals, organisations and great projects that have promoted and improved the conservation and management of London's trees and woodland.
 The 5th annual awards were held on Wednesday 15 May at City Hall, with over 130 guests hosted by the Mayor's Environment Advisor Matthew Pencharz and Chairman of the Forestry Commission Sir Harry Studholme.
-The following awards were presented:
+See the photos here.
+The following awards were presented and a selection of case studies can be downloaded from the bottom of this page:

 Street Trees – for projects that improve the street scene and are valued by local residents and/or businesses